Bitter chocolate: Africa's cocoa farmers suffer price hikes – DW – 04/22/2024

 "Per the world price, we should be receiving more," he told DW, highlighting that this month, the price of cocoa on the world market had reached $10,000 per ton.

-The price for cocoa is chiefly determined at the commodities futures markets in New York and London, which is largely driven by supply and demand.
+The price for cocoa is chiefly determined at commodity futures markets in New York and London, which are largely driven by supply and demand.

-However, the way cocoa beans are sold is based on different standards in each country, with cocoa trading systems across Africa often being greatly varied in their structures.
+However, the way cocoa beans are sold is based on different standards in each country, with cocoa trading systems across Africa often varying greatly in their structures.

-But in Ghana, the second leading producer of the precious bean, there is a long-established mechanism, which limits farmers in certain ways.
-They cannot trade with external buyers and thus take control over their own pricing.
+But in Ghana, the world's second-largest exporter of the precious bean, there is a long-established mechanism which limits farmers in a number of ways.
+They cannot, for example, trade with external buyers and thus take control over their own pricing.

-They can only sell their beans to the state agency, Cocobod, which then in turn trades cocoa on the global market.
+They can only sell their beans to the state agency COCOBOD, which then trades that product on the global market.

-Moses Djan Asiedu, board secretary of the West African Cocoa Farmers Organization, agrees with the concerns voice by local farmers in Ghana: "Cocobod is a pricemaker, and the price established beyond (the control of) the farmers.
+Moses Djan Asiedu, board secretary of the West African Cocoa Farmers Organization, agrees with the concerns voiced by local farmers in Ghana: "COCOBOD is a pricemaker, and the price established [is] beyond [the control of] the farmers.
 And we think that the facility that is establishing the price is not a fair thing," he told DW.

 Ghana's centralized cocoa policy

-Meanwhile, the spokesperson for Cocobod, Fiifi Boafo, told DW that when cocoa prices on the global market increase, it doesn't immediately reflect in the pockets of farmers.
+Meanwhile, the spokesperson for COCOBOD, Fiifi Boafo, told DW that when cocoa prices on the global market increase, it does not immediately reflect in the pockets of farmers.

 Ghana's policy of forwarding of sales prices of cocoa means, however, that producers are tied to what the government agrees on as a price on their behalf, leaving them no say in the matter.